Mother’s Day for Peace

 - Gospel: John 14:23-29

-Now this is the first time we have Mother’s Day, or close to it.
+Now that’s the first time we have Mother’s Day or close to it.

 Mothering Day was…